Welcome

 Courts increasingly permit service by electronic means where appropriate.
 Examples include:

-• Email (if the defendant has used the address recently and is likely to read it).
+• Email (if the defendant has expressly agreed to accept service by email or the court authorises the method, and evidence shows the defendant is likely to read it).

 • Social media (if the account is active and controlled by the defendant).

-• Messaging apps (such as WhatsApp or SMS, if evidence shows the defendant uses them).
+• Messaging apps (such as WhatsApp or SMS, if evidence shows the defendant uses them and the court authorises service).

 Key Term: electronic service

-Service of documents by electronic means (e.g., email, social media, messaging apps), permitted only if expressly authorised by the court or agreed by the defendant.
+Service of documents by electronic means (e.g., email, social media, messaging apps), permitted only if expressly authorised by the court or agreed by the defendant under PD 6A, with any stated limitations respected.

 Retrospective Validation of Service